-нісн LOW Degree of significance Is considered 'significant' according to Council's Significance and Engagement SIGNIFICANCE Is not considered 'significant' according to Council's Significance and Engagement Policy Level of community engagement Policy Greater level of engagement is needed Limited community engagement needed Example of Proposals/ Decisions Development of the Long Terr Plan Adopt a bylaw which will significantly impact on the community A significant change to the level of service of a significant activity Sale of strategic assets Review of the District Plan Adopt an Annual Plan with material differences from the Long Term Plan.
-Developing the Rates Remission Policy Exemptions under bylaws Notification of temporary road closure Conducting emergency repair works to Council infrastructure Adoption of the Annual Report Application of the Special Consultative Procedure (SCP) The SCP should be considere as a minimum.
-The SCP should be considered but may not always be appropriate.
-The SCP is not likely to be considered but may be used where efficiencies can be achieved by consulting alongside another process. consultation is not being undertaken.
+нісн LOW Degree of significance Is considered 'significant' according to Council's Significance and Engagemen Policy SIGNIFICANCE Is not considered 'significant' according to Council's Significance and Engagement Policy Level of community engagement Greater level of engagement needed s Community engagement is needed I Lower level of community engagement may be needed Limited community engagement needed Example of Proposals/ Decisions Development of the Long Teplan Adopt a bylaw which will significantly impact on the community A significant change to the level of service of a significant activity Sale of strategic assets Review of the District Plan Plan with material bylaws differences from the Long Term Plan.
+Developing the Rates Remission Policy Notification of temporary road closure Conducting emergency repair works to Council infrastructure Adoption of the Annual Report Application of the Special Consultative Procedure (SCP) The SCP should be consider as a minimum. d The SCP should be considered but may not always be appropriate.
+The SCP is not likely to be considered but may be used where efficiencies can be achieved by consulting alongside another process. consultation is not being